SamuelPerrin/hieronymus/client/src/content/documents/a-statement-from-pepperdine-college.md

 >
 >“The faculty and [[Board of Trustees|trustees]] of the college share the conviction that the needs of our society will be best served in an atmosphere in which sincere seekers of truth pursue their goals and responsible dialogue is encouraged.
 >
->”Pepperdine College recognizes that one of America’s great strengths is in the diversity of its opinions with reference to public questions and social issues.
+>“Pepperdine College recognizes that one of America’s great strengths is in the diversity of its opinions with reference to public questions and social issues.
 >
 >“We reaffirm our commitment to the search for truth in an atmosphere of academic freedom and responsibility.
 >